Obama tightens sanctions on banks helping Iran sell oil

 Iran’s currency has plunged since the United States and European Union first targeted its oil revenues this year, making it harder for Tehran to spend money on its nuclear program, and ramping up internal political pressures within the country, said Ben Rhodes, a national security adviser to Obama.

+“There is no reason why President Obama should oppose a full economic blockade of Iran at this point,” said Mark Wallace, a former ambassador to the United Nations in the George W. Bush administration, and now head of a pressure group called United Against Nuclear Iran.

-The U.S. Congress has pushed for more oil-linked sanctions, and on Tuesday negotiators agreed to a final package that will require the Obama administration to crack down on those who ship or insure Iranian oil cargoes, or who pay for oil using gold.
+The U.S. Congress has pushed for additional oil-related sanctions, and late on Tuesday negotiators agreed to a final package that will require the Obama administration to crack down on those who ship or insure Iranian oil cargoes, or who pay for oil using gold.

+“The bicameral, bipartisan Iran sanctions bill is a further step in our commitment to prevent Iran from obtaining nuclear weapons capability,” said Democratic Senator Robert Menendez, who worked on the measures.

+Lawmakers said they are prepared to go further if needed.
+“This legislation and today’s executive action are important steps in the right direction, but not the final word on Iran sanctions,” said Howard Berman, the top Democrat on the House of Representatives Foreign Affairs Committee.

 The House is expected to vote on the bill on Wednesday.
 A Senate vote on the sanctions is expected to happen before Congress breaks at the end of the week for an extended recess.